-I registered for the test online and paid 180,000 KRW (approx 180 USD) as the test fee.
+I registered online and paid 180,000 KRW (approx 180 USD) as the test fee.
 It cost me another 140,000 KRW (approx 140 USD) to buy books.
 I bought Cambridge IELTS Papers (2-6) along with audio cassettes.

-My examination was at Songang University, Seoul, Korea.
+The examination was at Songang University, Seoul, Korea.
 The test timings were from 9 am till 12 pm and the speaking test was at 3:20 pm.

-On the day of test, I woke up at 4:30 am.
-It was 6 am when I left for K1 bus station, Samsung Campus.
-I took the bus to Yangjae at 6:20 am and from the Yangjae subway, I took train to DaeHyung station (Line 6).
+On the day of the test, I woke up at 4:30 am.
+It was 6 am when I left for the K1 bus station, Samsung Campus.
+I took the bus to Yangjae at 6:20 am and from the Yangjae subway, I took the train to DaeHyung station (Line 6).
 I reached there at 7:45 am.

 I reached the examination center at 8 am, one hour prior to the examination time.
 There were approximately 500 candidates for the test.
 I had my passport for identification.

-The last section was speaking test which was scheduled at 3:20 PM.
+The last section was the speaking test which was scheduled at 3:20 PM.
 I had 3 hours left.
 I had a sandwich from the cafeteria and there I met a Korean English teacher.
 She was sitting next to my table during the test.
-Later we practiced little bit for the speaking test.
+Later we practiced a little bit for the speaking test.
 The test was in the Arrupe Hall on the 9th floor.
 I sat in a classroom waiting for my turn.
 There was a PC for browsing.
 I browsed my emails and went through few online topics related to speaking.
 Finally, my turn came.

 I carried my passport along with me.
 The examiner's name was Anna Maria.
-She was from UK.
-She asked few introductory questions like my name, nationality and whether I was a student or an employee.
+She was from the UK.
+She asked few introductory questions like my name, nationality, and whether I was a student or an employee.
 Later she asked, whether I read newspapers and if I had any special interest.
 Then she asked whether I have a habit of writing letters/emails.

-Then she asked me about success at my work place, whether I was happy with my work, how do you define success, what skills are required for a person to be successful, whether qualifications and degree help you to be successful, etc. which lasted for 15-20 minutes.
+Then she asked me about success at my workplace, whether I was happy with my work, how do you define success, what skills are required for a person to be successful, whether qualifications and degree help you to be successful, etc. which lasted for 15-20 minutes.
 I was pleased with my answers.

 It was 4 pm.
-I took the train from Daehyung subway and reached Yangjae at 5:30 pm.
+I took the train from the Daehyung subway and reached Yangjae at 5:30 pm.
 From Yangjae, I took the Samsung bus back home.
 I ate Bibimbap from the cafeteria.
 I was very tired and slept off.